 UK military says ship ablaze after being struck off coast of Yemen

-Cameroon-flagged tanker issues distress call about 60 nautical miles south of Yemen's Ahwar in Gulf of Aden.
+Cameroon-flagged tanker issues distress call about 60 nautical miles (110km) south of Yemen’s Ahwar in Gulf of Aden.

 A ship has caught fire in the Gulf of Aden off Yemen after being struck by a projectile, the British military said, with one report suggesting its crew was preparing to abandon the vessel.